guylyons/guy-hugo/content/posts/2019/vim-it-all.md

 ---

 I use both Emacs and Vim regularly and I try to incorporate Vim keybindings for nearly everything I do.
-It makes switching from browser to editor very efficient, and avoids a lot of the RSI issues associated with the default keybindings configured in Emacs.
+It makes switching from browser to editor very efficient, and avoids a lot of the RSI associated with the default keybindings configured in Emacs.

 Here are some extensions and plugins I use to include Vim everywhere on my machine: